Exploiting Diffusion Prior for Generalizable Dense Prediction: Method

 \section{Method}

-Our goal is to leverage the pre-trained T2I diffusion model as a prior to learn a pixel-level semantic prediction task from a set of labeled training data $\mathcal{D}=\{(x^i, y^i)\}^n_{i=1}$, where $x^i$ denotes the input image, $y^i$ indicates the corresponding output (e.g., depth map), and $x^i, y^i \in \mathbb{R}^{H\times W\times 3}$.
+Our goal is to leverage the pre-trained T2I diffusion model as a prior to learn a dense prediction task from a set of labeled training data $\mathcal{D}=\{(x^i, y^i)\}^n_{i=1}$, where $x^i$ denotes the input image, $y^i$ indicates the corresponding output (e.g., depth map), and $x^i, y^i \in \mathbb{R}^{H\times W\times 3}$.
 We first describe the text-to-diffusion models used as the prior in Section~\ref{sec:method_t2i}.
-We then introduce the proposed \NAME approach in Section~\ref{sec:method_ours}.
+Then we introduce the proposed \NAME approach in Section~\ref{sec:method_ours}.